-- The Region of Peel's (Region) Long Term Financial Planning Strategy, Financial Management By-law and Reserve Management Policy establish the present framework for managing reserves. - Reserve adequacy is an important factor in the Region's overall financial condition as it impacts both financial sustainability and financial flexibility. - Reserves are used as a tool to mitigate short term tax pressures and to meet long term financing requirements for the state of good repair of existing assets, service enhancements and non-Development Charge Growth. - Tax Supported and Utility Rate (Water and Wastewater services) Supported Stabilization Reserves are currently sufficient to adequately maintain the Region's financial flexibility to mitigate service volatility. - Analysis of the Tax Supported Capital Reserve and the Utility Rate Supported Capital Reserve shows that maintaining the reserve contribution at the current levels will result in a total shortfall of \$2.4 billion by the end of 2040 (Tax: \$1.3 billion, Utility Rate: \$1.1 billion). - Actions to address the shortfall in Tax and Utility Rate Supported Capital Reserves will be brought forward for consideration as part of the 2021 Budget. - Review of the Specialty Reserves indicates that the Specialty Reserves are at appropriate levels given the current risk environment with the exception of the Housing-Contingency Liability Reserve. - Staff continue to assess the sustainability of the Housing-Contingency Liability Reserve and will provide an update to Council in 2021 on the overall state of good repair needs and sustainability of the housing Capital/Infrastructure Loan program. - Staff continue to assess the sustainability of the Housing-Contingency Liability Reserve, and will provide an update to Council in 2021 on the overall state of good repair needs of the housing providers and the housing loan program. - Council's strategy of funding the Region's capital plan through the one per cent infrastructure levy for tax supported capital as well as infrastructure levy increases for utility rate supported capital have helped to maintain the financial sustainability and flexibility of the capital program.
+- Analysis of the Tax Supported Capital Reserve and the Utility Rate Supported Capital Reserve shows that maintaining the reserve contribution at the current levels will result in a total shortfall of \$3.6 billion by the end of 2041 (Tax: \$2 billion, Utility Rate: \$1.6 billion). - Actions to address the shortfall in Tax and Utility Rate Supported Capital Reserves will be brought forward for consideration as part of the 2022 Budget. - Council's strategy of funding the Region's capital plan through the one per cent infrastructure levy for tax supported capital as well as infrastructure levy increases for utility rate supported capital have helped to maintain the financial sustainability and flexibility of the capital program